shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, your magic manifests itself as a deck of cards.

-As a free action, you may spend 5 spell points to manifest your deck of spells.
+As an action, you may spend 5 spell points to manifest your deck of spells.
 Each spell and cantrip you know becomes a card in the deck.
 You must have a free hand to do so.

 When you manifest a new deck, any decks you previously manifested disappear.

 The deck is volatile.
 If you let go of it, it disappears.
+It is also bound to your Tether Range and Spell Duration.

 The deck has only one copy of each card, and they do not get replenished when drawn.
 When the last card is drawn, the deck disappears, and you must manifest a new deck to use spell cards again.

+The deck requires your concentration to exist.
+All concentration spell rules apply to this deck as well.

 ### The Draw